How gc_play_by_play() and wsc_play_by_play() Work

 homeIsEmptyNetawayIsEmptyNethomeSkaterCountawaySkaterCountmanDifferentialstrengthState

-These are the public summary columns that describe the state context
+These are the public summary columns that describe the intended rules

-of the play.
-The raw situationCode itself is kept in the
+context of the play.
+The raw situationCode itself is kept

 Step 5: Add coordinate and shot-context enrichment.